NexusSocial/identity/did-simple/README.md

 Dead simple [DID][spec]s (Decentralized Identifiers).

+## Crate status

+Due for a major rework.
+Don't use it until we do that.

+## What is it?

 This crate provides the ability to:
 * Parse did urls.
 * (optional feature) Perform cryptographic operations on the public keys